 You love neutrals and a minimalistic, clean style, but you also want something a little more bright than just plain white.
-Say hello to First Light, Benjamin Moore’s feature color of 2021.
+Say hello to First Light, One of Benjamin Moore’s most popular colors.

 Benjamin Moore describes this paint color as “a refreshing alternative to white or beige, First Light is a soft, airy pink that flatters any space and plays well with other colors.”